 How to Get a Hong Kong IP Address

 Acquiring an IP address from another country is easy, even if the methods for doing so aren’t equal.
-The most straightforward and cost-effective solution is to use a free proxy, which will tunnel your traffic through another server before sending it to the open web.
+The most straightforward and cost-effective solution is to use a free proxy, which will tunnel your traffic through another server before sending it to the open web (read our best free proxy guide for recommendations).
 Your original IP address will be replaced with the proxy’s to make it appear as though you’re in that location.

 Unfortunately, it isn’t as simple as finding a proxy server in Hong Kong and running with it.
 Proxies simply serve as, well, proxies.
 They don’t do anything to your connection other than transport it through the server.
 Because of that, anyone can trace your connection back to you.

 Route tracing, as it’s called, allows anyone to follow the stream back to the proxy server and, eventually, back to you.
 Plus, there are many malicious proxies online that only serve as a spiderweb for cybercrime.

 That’s where VPNs come in.
 You can read our what is a VPN guide to get up to speed on what they do, but, in short, VPNs work just like proxies.
 The only difference is that your initial connection is encrypted, meaning you can tunnel through the VPN server, but a snooper can’t look back.

 If you’re curious about the differences between proxies and VPNs, make sure to read our VPN vs. proxy vs. Tor guide.
 Our description of encryption should be helpful for understanding how your connection is secured, too.

 Outside of ensuring that no one can trace your connection to you, VPNs allow you to bypass geoblocks.
 Though some proxy detection systems won’t pick up on a free proxy, most will.
 Some may detect a VPN, too, but the fact that your initial connection is secured makes that much less likely.